Covid 19 coronavirus: East Coast iwi's plan to save dying Raukūmara forest

 "We want rongoā plants to return, we need to address deforestation and sedimentation that fires downstream and ends up in our coastal waters.

-"This plan is iwi-led, jobs-rich and a ready to go proposal that will stimulate the local economy."
+"This plan is iwi-led, jobs-rich and a ready-to-go proposal that will stimulate the local economy."

 The project was also climate-focused; the restored forest would act as a carbon sink and provide crucial research opportunities.